neilsimon/nd009t-capstone/doc/Report.md

 ### Exploratory Visualization

-For the purposes of visualisation, I created a chart showing the closing prices relative to the price on the first day:
+For the purposes of visualisation, I created a chart (see Figure 1) showing the closing prices relative to the price on the first day.
+From this we can see that the closing prices do have some degree of relationship, but not necessarily a very close one.

 ![Gold and S&P 500 Return](../img/Gold and S&P 500 return.png "Gold and S&P 500 Return")

-From this we can see that the closing prices do have some degree of relationship, but not necessarily a very close one.
-I further decided to create a chart showing the price relative to the price at halfway through the dataset:
+I further decided to create a chart (see Figure 2) showing the price relative to the price at halfway through the dataset.

-![Gold and S&P 500 Return Relative to Midpoint](../img/Gold and S&P 500 return midpoint.png "Gold and S&P 500 Return Relative to Midpoint")

 This chart shows a closer relationship.
 We can see a similar slope, but that when the S&P 500 market deviates down from that slope, the gold price increases, and vice versa.
 This suggests that gold is being treated as a safe haven for investors when the S&P 500 is performing poorly, and the S&P 500 is generally seen as a good indicator of the stock market in general.
 This in fact is the general consensus (Chen, 2021).

+![Gold and S&P 500 Return Relative to Midpoint](../img/Gold and S&P 500 return midpoint.png "Gold and S&P 500 Return Relative to Midpoint")

 It is hoped that this feature of the price relationship between gold and the S&P 500 will provide information on the future price of gold.

 ### Algorithms and Techniques

-I decided to add further information to each day's data to add 16 days worth of historical information to that day's data, and in so doing intended to provide relevant technical data about the historical price of gold and the S&P 500 over the preceding days.
+I decided to add further information using derived features for each day's data to add 16 days worth of historical information to that day's data, and in so doing intended to provide relevant technical information about the historical price of gold and the S&P 500 over the preceding days.

 I decided to use a K-Means clustering algorithm to separate days into clusters based on the additional historical data added to each day's dataset.
 This was done to try to find days with similar historical trading returns, and cluster them together.
-Essentially, this would group certain "shapes" of trading patterns together.

-For each cluster, I would train a Tabular Predictor with only days that belonged to that cluster.
+Essentially, this was hoped to group certain "shapes" of trading patterns together.
+For each cluster, I trained a Tabular Predictor with only days that belonged to that cluster.
 By doing so, I hoped to have Tabular Predictors which were experts in specific historical trading patterns and ultimately give better results than training as a single whole.
+Figure 3 is a simplified flow chart of this system.

 ![Model of System](../img/model.png "Model of System")